sebapersson/PEtab.jl/docs/src/tutorial.md

 The first argument is the observable id used to link measurement rows in the measurement table (see below) to this `PEtabObservable`.
-The second argument (`:obs1`) references the observable defined in the model system.
-By default, Normal noise is assumed; other distributions can be selected via the `distribution` keyword.
+The second argument (`:obs1`) references the observable defined in the model system, and the third is the noise parameter.
+By default, measurements are assumed Normally distributed (other distributions can be selected via the `distribution` keyword).

 The noise level can also be estimated.
 Assume we measure `obs2 = P` with unknown noise parameter `sigma`: